Mtk-git01/wb_factfulness_01/README.md

 A compact development-data portfolio project combining a reproducible public indicator pipeline with interactive dashboards built in **R Shiny** and
 **Python Streamlit**.

-This project is inspired by the **Factfulness** idea that public perceptions of the world can diverge from long-run development outcomes.
+This project is inspired by the [Factfulness](https://www.amazon.co.jp/Factfulness-Reasons-Things-Better-English-ebook/dp/B0769XK7D6) by Hans Rosling idea that public perceptions of the world can diverge from long-run development outcomes.

 ## Live dashboards
 - **R Shiny app**: https://mtk01.shinyapps.io/wb_factfulness/